 This summer semester 2019, PHIL 3380 is entitled Interpreting Nietzsche.
 In addition to selected readings from Nietzsche's central texts, the course will focus on essays from Ashley Woodward's 2011 anthology, Interpreting Nietzsche, after which the course this semester is named.
 Woodward's book contains essays about the interpretation of Nietzsche's thought proffered by eminent philosophers such as Deleuze, Kofman, Bataille, Nehemas, Irigaray, Vattimo and Derrida.

 Summer Institute 2019 is co-sponsored by the University of British Columbia.

 See the Course Outline below.

-The course runs from May 10 - August 2, 2018 at the New Westminster Campus.
-Students must apply for admission to PHIL 3380 by completing the admission form or by emailing Dr. Robert Nicholls: firstname.lastname@example.org
+The course runs from May 9 - August 1, 2019 at the New Westminster Campus.
+Students may apply for admission to PHIL 3380 by completing the admission form or by emailing Dr. Robert Nicholls: firstname.lastname@example.org

 PHIL 3380: Continental Philosophy is open to all post-secondary students with 9 credits in Philosophy (or suitable equivalents) and transfers for third-year credit to universities across British Columbia, including UBC and SFU.